 I originally did not find anything for Linux that does what Winmerge does.
 Meld is now close enough to be worth a look if the only thing you do in life is edit source code.
-Meld used to fail on medium size directories and now works but is often slow and difficult.
+Previous versions of Meld failed on medium size directories.
+The current version works but is often slow and difficult.

 There are several programs that do only one part of what Winmerge does.
 If you search for the answer to

-What is the equivalent to Winmerge in Linux?, you get 118000 pages recommending the same programs for comparing two or three text files and some of them are as good as Winmerge for text file compares but not for anything else.
+What is the equivalent to Winmerge in Linux?, you get 118000 pages recommending the same programs for comparing two or three text files.
+Some of them are as good as Winmerge for text file compares but not for anything else.
 Meld is slowly growing toward Winmerge for small projects.

 Some of the recommended programs can compare directories of source code but not anything else.
 Almost every project on a computer uses some files that are not text files.
 You need a program to compare directories containing any type of files.
 There is nothing recommended for Linux that works.

 There are some other nice features of Winmerge.
 When you switch from Winmerge to the primitive user interface of some Linux programs, it is enough to send you back to Windows.
-I currently keep several projects on big external disks formatted to NTFS so I can access the disks from Windows and use Winmerge on Windows.
+For many years, I keep several projects on big external disks formatted to NTFS so I could access the disks from Windows and use Winmerge on Windows.

 Other comparison programs

 Many Linux applications are just pretty front ends for utilities.
 A serious problem with the utility approach is the lack of communication between the utility and the front end.
 Progress information is misleading.
 Error messages can be useless.
 If the utility can only compare text files, directory compares are useless for anything outside of a simple program source code comparison.